ncasuk/amf-check-writer/README.md

 Usage: `create-yaml-checks <spreadsheets dir> <output dir>`.

-This script reads .tsv files and produced YAML checks to be used with [cc-yaml](https://github.com/joesingo/cc-yaml) and [compliance-check-lib](https://github.com/cedadev/compliance-check-lib).
+This script reads .tsv files and produces YAML checks to be used with [cc-yaml](https://github.com/joesingo/cc-yaml) and [compliance-check-lib](https://github.com/cedadev/compliance-check-lib).